Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

 \section{Proof of main results on the integer lattice}

-In this section we prove our main results for DLAS on the integer lattice, which are stated in Theorems \ref{thm:LB}, \ref{thm:UB}, \ref{thm:EV_LB}, and \ref{thm:EV_UB}.
-Throughout this section, we denote the number of $A$-particles minus the number of $B$-particles on a finite subset $H_{0}\subseteq \mathbb{Z}^{d}$ by $D(H_{0})$.
+In this section we prove our main results for DLAS on the integer lattice, which are stated in Theorems \ref{thm:LB}, \ref{thm:UB}, \ref{thm:EV_LB}, and \ref{thm:EV_UB}. {As defined in Section~\ref{sec:notation}, we use $D(H_0)$ to denote the number of $A$-particles minus the number of $B$-particles on a finite subgraph $H_0$ in the initial configuration of a given instance of DLAS.}